amankrsingh1812/OS-LAB/OS Lab 4/README.txt

 STEPS TO RUN (Provide root user password whenever prompted):
 1. Copy all the .sh and .conf files in vdbench directory
-2. To install ZFS(with appropriate params) and test Compression Feature, Run the command:- bash compressionTestScript.sh
+2. To install ZFS(with appropriate parameters) and test Compression Feature, Run the command:- bash compressionTestScript.sh
-3. To install ZFS(with appropriate params) and test Encryption Feature, Run the command:- bash encryptionTestScript.sh
+3. To install ZFS(with appropriate parameters) and test Encryption Feature, Run the command:- bash encryptionTestScript.sh
 4. For removing all virtual disks and image files which were created during the test, Run the command:- bash cleanScript.sh